mahsasanaei-ai/mahsasanaei-ai/README.md

 - 👀 I’m interested in AI
-- 🌱 I’m currently working on MLOps, Backend and Machine learnig
+- 🌱 I’m currently working on MLOps, Backend and Machine Learnig
 - 🔭 My goal is to use my knowledge to make people's lives easier or solve their problems

 ## 🌐 Socials: